 These are all questions that you should be asking about your tour experience.
 Maximizing the tour experience is one of the most important improvements you can make to your recruitment efforts.

-Bright Minds Marketing has done recruitment experience analysis and school secret shopper for several districts and schools.
-A secret shopping engagement is a low cost way to improve your marketing and recruitment efforts.
-Most programs can be done for approximately $2,5000 and they give your school admissions team a lot of actionable recommendations.
-Call us if we can help!
+Bright Minds Marketing has done recruitment experience analysis and school secret shopper for several districts and schools around the country.
+A secret shopping engagement is a low-cost way to improve your marketing and recruitment efforts.
+A secret shopper analysis looks at over 25 different metrics to ensure that you are providing the best school tour experience possible.
+Most programs can be done for approximately $2,500, and they give your school admissions team a lot of actionable recommendations.